dmx-systems/dmx-documentation/docs/user.rst

 In **display mode** it shows the direct child topics of what is currently selected as this is the most commonly wanted information.
 It only shows child topics with a value assigned, that is fields containing data.

-You can use the display mode to reveal selected child topics in the topicmap panel by hovering the child topics and using the little eye symbol (at the very right).
+You can use the display mode to reveal selected child topics in the Topicmap panel by hovering the child topics and using the little eye symbol (at the very right).

 .. image:: _static/detail-panel-reveal-button.png

 The info tab also has an **edit mode**.
-You can enter the edit mode either directly from within the topicmap by clicking "Edit" in the :ref:`context menu<user-the-context-menu>` or by clicking the "Edit" button at the bottom of the "Info" tab.
+You can enter the edit mode either directly from within the Topicmap by clicking "Edit" in the :ref:`context menu<user-the-context-menu>` or by clicking the "Edit" button at the bottom of the "Info" tab.
 If you enter the **Edit** mode, you get a form with all possible input fields regarding the respective item type.
 The form is generated using the type definition representing the content (for more details, see our section on :ref:`Modeling<user-modeling>`).